AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 It is implemented in C++, making it more efficient than vLLM's fastAPI server.
 Triton comes with gRPC support like TGI but goes further.
 It enables to serve multiple models simultaneously, to chain models, and comes with fine-grained scheduling.
 It really is a production-grade general server.

 However, my experience with Triton has been quite painful compared to TGI and vLLM.
 FastAPI might not be the most efficient but it makes prototyping with vLLM a breeze.
 On the other hand, Triton requires a lot more work to set up.
 LLMs in Triton are best served with TensorRT-LLM, Nvidia's own engine.
-I described my experience in setting up a Triton server with TensorRT-LLM backend in [my previous article at OCTO](https://blog.octo.com/comment-utiliser-un-llm-open-source-1).
+I described my experience in setting up a Triton server with TensorRT-LLM backend in [my previous article](https://blog.octo.com/comment-utiliser-un-llm-open-source-1).
 Although it might be the best server for enterprise-level production, I am sticking with vLLM fastAPI server for now.

 <p align="center">